ameliarw/Chem-308/pibcode.md

 [home](/README.md)

-# Particle in a Box
+# Particle in a Box Code

 The particle in a box model serves as a classic quantum model which demonstrates the quantization of energy.
 The